Things to Do in Lisbon, Portugal

 The National Sanctuary of Christ the King, seen from the river boat

-The first thing you will notice about Lisbon are the hills.
+The first thing you will notice about Lisbon is the hills.
 Hills, everywhere!
-We lived in Plymouth, England, and that was a fairly hilly place by British standards but it’s nothing compared to Lisbon.
-In fact, Lisbon is formed of seven hills, although you might be fooled to think it’s formed of about a thousand!
+We lived in Plymouth, England, and it was pretty hilly by British standards, but it’s nothing compared to Lisbon.
+In fact, Lisbon is formed of seven hills, although you might be fooled into thinking it’s composed of about a thousand!
 Be prepared to walk up and down them.
 Lisbon’s history dates back thousands of years.
-It ranks as one of the world’s longest founded cities where it emerged as a nation state in the early 12th century and today it’s best known for its colonialist history, architecture and Fado music.
+It ranks among the world’s oldest cities, emerging as a nation-state in the early 12th century, and today it’s best known for its colonial history, architecture, and Fado music.

 1 | Eat Pastéis de Nata

 Lisbon was another one of our favourite city breaks.
 Apparently, every city break is one of our favourites!
-Not only was it a welcome bit of sunshine and warmth in the middle of a horrible wet winter at home but it’s full of history, colour, beauty…and all the Pastéis de Nata you could wish for!
+Not only was it a welcome bit of sunshine and warmth in the middle of a horrible, wet winter at home, but it’s full of history, colour, beauty…and all the Pastéis de Nata you could wish for!
 If you don’t know what that is, go to your nearest Lidl bakery and have a look.
-They are a bit like a custard tart and totally delicious.
-They are sold all over the city but there are one or two spots you might want to visit to get your hands on one.
+They are a bit like custard tarts and utterly delicious.
+They are sold all over the city, but there are one or two spots you might want to visit to get your hands on one.

 DSCF8845